// How Do I Forecast Profitable Growth?

 MER = Ad Spend ÷ Revenue

-MER is a useful benchmark, but it doesn't tell the whole story.
-A 15% MER could be highly profitable for one business and unprofitable for another.
+Spend $15 on ads to generate $100 in revenue?
+Your MER is 15%.
+It's a useful benchmark, but a 15% MER can be highly profitable for one business and unprofitable for another.
 The difference comes down to gross margin, fixed costs, and scale.

 Ad Spend / Day